dhondta/python-tinyscript/docs/reporting.md

 r.append(List("item1", "item2", name="mylist")
 ```

+!!! note "Free text"

+    Note that free text can also be used.
+In this case, it will be handled as a `Text` element instance.

 New elements can be:
     - Appended: `report.append(*elements)` ; note that, on the contrary of `list.append`, it can take multiple inputs.
     - Prepended: `report.prepend(*elements)`.